Collaborative Chinese Text Recognition with Personalized Federated Learning: Conclusions

 \section{Conclusions}

-In this paper, we explore the problem of collaborative Chinese text recognition under privacy protection and propose a personalized federated learning method, pFedCR.
-To address the issue of character imbalance in collaborative Chinese text recognition, we introduce a virtual data fine-tuning step on the server.
-To tackle the non-iid problem on the client side, we incorporate attention layers into the backbone and a two-stage training method for the clients.
-Extensive experimental results on real-world datasets demonstrate that personalized federated learning can significantly improve the performance of client models, including both personalized and cross-client generalization performance.
-Moreover, compared to existing personalized federated learning methods, pFedCR achieves the best performance.
+In this paper, we explore collaborative Chinese text recognition and propose a pFL method, pFedCR, which consists of two stages: global model training and personalization.
+To address the issue of character imbalance, we introduce a virtual data fine-tuning step on the server to improve the standard parameter averaging.
+To better adapt the personalized model to different feature distributions, we introduce an attention mechanism into the model and perform regularization fine-tuning during Stage 2.
+Extensive experimental results demonstrate that pFL can significantly improve the performance of client models, including both personalized and cross-client generalization performance.
+Moreover, pFedCR outperforms all the comparative methods.